auguster/languagetool-eclipse-plugin/README.md

 Onces the export is done the provided jar can be copied into the plugins/ folder of your Eclipse install

 The (few) options can be access through the menu: Window -> Preferences -> General -> Editors -> Text Editors -> Spelling

+## Install Only
+You can also download the file LanguageTool-Plugin.zip that contains de built plugin.
+Copy the extracted content to your Eclipse install folder.